carlos-afonso/COVID-19/README.md

 <p style="font-size:70%;"><i>(Updated on April 15, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, a Data Scientist in NYC)</i></p>

+**Important Note:** This project was done in the beginning of the COVID-19 pandemic (March - April 2020) when the quantity and quality of data available was relativelly poor.
+This project is a good example of how to deal with such situations of poor data.
+In particular, how to pick the most appropriate metrics to better understand the problem at hand, how to visualize those metrics, and how to highlight the data limitations directly in data visualizations.
+This project was last updated on April 15, 2020.

 Data visualizations to help understand the evolution of the Coronavirus Disease 2019 (COVID-19) here in New York City (NYC).

 ## 1. Percent of positive COVID-19 tests over time